 Somadeva: A Sky River Sutra

-a short story at Strange Horizons (March 2010).
+A short story at Strange Horizons (March 2010).
 A long time ago I wrote a short story called Three Tales from Sky River (see below) also published at Strange Horizons.
 This story is about one of the tellers of those tales.
 Some of the stories within stories do double duty as myths and metaphors for actual scientific processes.
 The connection is left as an exercise for the reader.
 It is reprinted in Year’s Best SF 16 edited by David Hartwell and Kathryn Cramer.
 (Erratum: please note that the bio preceding the story incorrectly ascribes the editorship of the anthology “To Each Her Own” to me; it was actually edited by my namesake, editor and translator Vandana R. Singh).

-a novella, published as a chapbook in the Conversation Pieces Series from Aqueduct Press (December 2008).
+A novella, published as a chapbook in the Conversation Pieces Series from Aqueduct Press (December 2008).
 The story is set on another planet and involves mathematical problems, cultural conflict, and the mythology of two cultures, all seen through the eyes of a very unusual young woman, Anasuya.
 There are deserts and oceans, gods and monsters, spaceships and relationships (both mathematical and otherwise).
-This is the longest piece I’ve ever written that can still be called a novella.
+This is the longest piece Singh has ever written that can still be called a novella.
 Distances is a 2009 Tiptree Honor Book and won the Carl Brandon Parallax Award for 2008.

 Oblivion: A Journey